hzrd149/blossom/buds/bud-01.md

 The `/list/<pubkey>` endpoint MUST return a JSON array of [Blob Descriptor](#blob-descriptor) that where uploaded by the specified pubkey

-The endpoint MUST support a `since` and `until` query parameter to limit the returned blob descriptors by the `created` field
+The endpoint MUST support a `since` and `until` query parameter to limit the returned blobs by thier `uploaded` date

 Servers may reject a list for any reason and MUST respond with the appropriate HTTP `4xx` status code and an error message explaining the reason for the rejection